 The OBR’s Forecast Evaluation Report (13 October 2011) compared OBR’s forecasts for 2010/11 with the provisional outturn figures as published in the Public Sector Finances bulletin of 21 September 2011.

 The UK Statistics Authority (UKSA) recently conducted an assessment of the Public Sector Finances Statistical Bulletin to ensure that the Bulletin and its compilation methods fully comply with all the requirements of the National Statistics Code of Practice.
-A report of their findings was published on 3 November.
+A report of their findings was published o their website on 3 November.

 ONS is grateful to users who provided views on the structure, content and format of this statistical bulletin in a recent survey.
-A summary of the responses is available.
+A summary of the responses is available on the ONS website.

 The Public Sector Finances differ from other National Accounts data in that they have a more flexible revisions policy.
 This means that the PSF data may be inconsistent with the published GDP data and sector and financial accounts, as a revision may not be incorporated into the main National Accounts data set until a later date due to the more restrictive revisions policy.

 General government net borrowing reported in this bulletin forms the basis of the reports of Government Deficit under the Maastricht Treaty.
-This was most recently reported on in March 2012.
+This was most recently reported on in the March 2012 release.

 The definition of general government net borrowing to be reported for the Excessive Deficit Procedure (EDP) is different to that used for the National Accounts.
 A regulation requires that payments on swaps are treated as interest payments; for all other purposes, including the National Accounts and the Public Sector Finances Statistical Bulletin, such payments are shown as financing items, consistent with ESA95.